grievouz/vrcentral/README.md

 > **Note**: This project is currently under development and may not be fully functional.
-If you're interested in helping to improve the site or have any feedback, please feel free to fork this repository, make your changes, and submit a pull request.
+If you encounter any issues or have any suggestions, please feel free to open an issue or submit a pull request on the GitHub repository.

 <p align="center">
   <a>